Hiranya Pathak (right) presented Alec Glenn (left) with the 2023 James Farrington Award.

-The AIST Farrington Award was established by the former AIST Electrical Engineering Operating Committee in 2005 to honor James Farrington, founder and first president of AISEE.
-Farrington saw the need for iron and steel companies to join together, present papers, share mutual problems and set standards for the improvement of electrical machinery and processes.
+This award was established in 2005 to honor James Farrington, founder and first president of AISE, and his vision for iron and steel companies to join together, present papers, share mutual problems, and set standards for the improvement of electrical machinery and processes.
 This award is presented to the author of a paper, selected by the AIST Energy and Control Technology Division, and judged by the AIST Electrical Applications Technology Committee to be the best technical paper submitted.

 The Award recipient is selected from authors submitting and presenting papers in an Electrical Applications sponsored technical session or specialty conference within the calendar year.